There are many ways to keep power and attraction in a relationship.

 We have already mentioned that there can be good relationships with the woman in charge, and these relationships also tend to last longer.

 But what to do if she does not want to take over that leadership role?

 - The “full support” girlfriend

 The mother figure provides the man with the unconditional love that a mother would provide a child with.

 This is a technique Robert Greene talks about in his The Art of Seduction, but it’s not necessarily a game.
 Some women naturally have that attitude towards men.
 Bree Holson talking about Charlie Sheene is a perfect example:

-“Little boy Charlie that I want to protect from the world”.
-That’s the mother’s figure style
+Her: I always will be.
+I see little boy Charlie in him that I want to protect from the world